-Engineers have developed estimates of the reduction of earthquake damage that can be achieved with seismic rehabilitation following the Federal Emergency Management Agency's (FEMA's) current rehabilitation standards.
+Engineers have developed estimates of the reduction of earthquake damage that can be achieved with seismic rehabilitation following FEMA's current rehabilitation standards.
 This type of estimate, however, may significantly undervalue the benefit of seismic rehabilitation.
 In considering the return on seismic rehabilitation investments, it is appropriate to consider the value of damages avoided as well as the difficult-to-quantify values of deaths, injuries, and disruption of occupancy and rental functions avoided.

-The primary obstacles to single-stage rehabilitation of vulnerable existing office buildings are the cost of rehabilitation construction work and related disruption of office rentals.
+The primary obstacles to single-stage rehabilitation of vulnerable existing multifamily buildings are the cost of rehabilitation construction work and related disruption of apartment rentals.
 Incremental seismic rehabilitation offers opportunities to better manage the costs and reduce disruption of rehabilitation.
 The following section introduces and explains incremental seismic rehabilitation in more detail.